Ivan Lučić (footballer, born 1996): Spartak Subotica

 At the beginning of 2018, Lučić started training with the Serbian First League side Inđija, and he was planned to stay on loan deal until the end of the 2017–18 campaign.
 However, as the agreement failed, Lučić later moved to Spartak Subotica as a single player.
 The transfer had been announced on January 24, and confirmed by the club's president, Dragan Simović in February 2018.
-He officially promoted on 24 February 2018, penning three-and-a-half year deal with the club.
+He officially promoted on 24 February 2018, penning a three-and-a-half-year deal with the club.
 Lučić made his debut for Spartak in 4–0 away defeat against Red Star Belgrade on 5 May 2018.
 He also played in the last fixture match of the season, against Partizan.